By Calvin Blair, Preservation Scholar, Texas Historical Commission

 This article was originally featured in the September 2018 issue of Main Street Matters.

 This summer, I was given the unique opportunity with the Texas Historical Commission to spend two months in Austin learning about the agency's different divisions and their roles.
-As part of this internship, I visited all the divisions and saw how everyday people are working to curate and preserve our great state’s history for the public.
+As part of the Preservation Scholars program, I visited all the divisions and saw how everyday people are working to curate and preserve our great state’s history for the public.

 As a history major at the University of Houston and a born and raised Houstonian, the opportunity to work with the Texas Main Street Program on the history of Third Ward and Emancipation Avenue has been a life-changing experience to work with a community that is changing rapidly.

 In my short time in Austin, I’ve been able to research and find over 2,300 unique businesses and residences along just 17 city blocks making up the Third Ward.
 Today though, the area is a shell of its former self.